ExperimentalHypothesis/personal-blog/README.md

 MAIL_PASSWORD = <yourpassword>
 ```

-You can store other environment vars there as well, but these are sufficient in order to run it.
-Store this .env file in the root of the project.
+You can store other environment variabless there as well, but these are sufficient in order to run it.

-## Run
-run command:
+Run command:
 ```
 python wsgi.py
 ```